dimitri-nicolo/calico/getting-started/kubernetes/tkg.md

 - A Tanzu Kubernetes Grid cluster with version 1.3 and later.

-- The cluster should be configured with network setting `CNI: none`.
+- The cluster must be configured with network setting `CNI: none`.
 When your cluster is provisioned, the nodes will end up in a NotReady State until you install {{site.prodname}}.
-  - For more information, read [Tanzu networking](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-tanzu-k8s-clusters-networking.html) and [Tanzu configuration file reference](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-tanzu-config-reference.html).
+  - For more information, read {% include open-new-window.html text='Tanzu networking' url='https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-tanzu-k8s-clusters-networking.html' %}
+and {% include open-new-window.html text='Tanzu configuration file reference' url='https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-tanzu-config-reference.html' %}.
 - The TKG cluster meets the [{{side.prodname}} requirements]({{site.baseurl}}/getting-started/kubernetes/requirements).
-- The EC2 instances should be configured to belong to a separate SecurityGroup with ingress rules:
+- The EC2 instances must be configured to belong to a separate SecurityGroup with ingress rules:
   - Calico (BGP) TCP 179
   - Calico (Typha) TCP 5473
 - [License and pull secret to access Tigera private registry]({{site.baseurl}}/getting-started/calico-enterprise).